Keith Carradine: Television

 In July 2016, Carradine hosted a month-long series of Western films on Turner Classic Movies.
 He appeared in dozens of wraparounds on the channel, discussing such films as Stagecoach, featuring his father, and McCabe & Mrs. Miller, in which he himself appears in a small role.

+In 2026, Carradine guest-starred on the ABC crime show High Potential.

 Video games

 In 2012, Carradine lent his voice to the video game Hitman: Absolution, voicing the primary antagonist Blake Dexter.

 Personal life

 In 1968, Carradine met actress Shelley Plimpton when they starred in the Broadway musical Hair.
 She was married to actor Steve Curry, although they were separated; she and Carradine became romantically involved.
 After Carradine left the show and was in California, he learned that Shelley was pregnant and had reunited with Curry.
 He met his daughter, actress and singer Martha Plimpton, when she was four years old, after Shelley and Steve Curry had divorced.
 He said of Shelley, "She did a hell of a job raising Martha.
 I was not there.
 I was a very young man, absolutely terrified.
 She just took that in, and then she welcomed me into Martha's life when I was ready."

 Carradine married Sandra Will on February 6, 1982.
 They were separated in 1993, before Will filed for divorce in 1999.
-The couple had two children: actors Cade Richmond Carradine (born July 19, 1982) and Sorel Johannah Carradine (born June 18, 1985).
-In 2006, Will pleaded guilty to two counts of perjury for lying to a grand jury about her involvement in the Anthony Pellicano wire tap scandal.
+The couple had two children: actors Cade Richmond Carradine and Sorel Johannah Carradine.
+In 2006, Will pleaded guilty to two counts of perjury for lying to a grand jury about her involvement in the Anthony Pellicano wiretapping scandal.
 She hired and then became romantically involved with Pellicano after her divorce from Carradine.
 According to FBI documents, Pellicano tapped Carradine's telephone and recorded calls between him and girlfriend Hayley Leslie DuMond at Will's request, along with DuMond's parents.
-Carradine filed a civil lawsuit against Will and Pellicano which was settled in 2013 before it went to trial.
+Carradine filed a civil lawsuit against Will and Pellicano, which was settled in 2013 before it went to trial.

 On November 18, 2006, Carradine married actress Hayley DuMond, in Turin, Italy.
 They met in 1997 when they co-starred in the Burt Reynolds film The Hunter's Moon.